AnanthuMuralee/Game3/README.md

 # Simon Game
-This is a mobile application built using Flutter to remind employees to punch in and punch out at work.
+This is a memory-based game which is made using HTML , CSS and Javascript.

+Basic Rule:
+The user should remember the colour pattern that appeared and should re-enter the pattern accordingly inorder to pass to the next level.